janipalsamaki/blog-desktop-ui-automation/README.md

 ### Strengths

-- Accessibility locators are robust and resilient to visual changes.
-The identifiers stay the same across operating system versions.
+- Accessibility locators are resilient to visual changes.
+The identifiers usually stay the same across operating system versions.
-- Accessibility locators support waiting for the locators, making it possible to monitor the application's state to proceed when it's safe to do so.

 ### Weaknesses

 - Not all Windows applications can be inspected for accessibility locators.
 - If the application is accessed remotely using Citrix or a similar protocol, the accessibility identifiers are unavailable.

+## Best practices for desktop automation

+- Instead of waiting an exact amount of time between actions, utilize the intelligent waiting capabilities.
+Most of the locators support some sort of "wait for this element" functionality.
+Using the built-in waiting makes the robot wait for the elements just long enough before proceeding.

+- Prefer strategies that do not rely on the exact visual representation of the graphical user interface.
+Using keyboard shortcuts and accessibility locators might produce more robust automation compared to image locators and OCR.

+- If possible, try to run the desktop automation in an environment where you can make sure the application configuration and visuals remain unchanged.

 ## Which strategy to choose?

-In practice, a combination of all the strategies is the best compromise.
-Use the strengths, be mindful of the weaknesses, and combine all the strategies to build a robot that does what it's supposed to do and is quite resilient against moderate changes in the UI.
+In practice, a combination of multiple strategies is needed.
+Use the strengths, be mindful of the weaknesses, and combine the strategies to build a robot that does what it's supposed to do and is quite resilient against moderate changes in the UI.

+## Alternative strategies

+Robocorp is an open platform based on [Python](https://www.python.org/).
+This makes it possible to import and use the libraries you want or even implement your own.
+Out-of-the-box support is provided for all the automation strategies, but you are not limited to those.
+Use the power of the Python ecosystem!